NathanZimmer/autophagia/README.md

 # Ouroboros
 You wake up one morning to discover that your front door now opens to a long, dark hallway.
-Journeying down this impossible hallway--somehow--loops you right back to your living room, but something's changed...

 ## Requirements (for editing)
 * [This Godot fork](https://github.com/qaptoR/godot/tree/master_oblique_camera) for oblique camera projection